Sajad-Hussaini/sgsim/README.md

 ## Usage
 For a detailed guide on using SGSIM, refer to the `how_to_run_model_with_example.py` file.
 This example provides a step-by-step walkthrough for simulating a recorded accelerogram with SGSIM.
-To run the example, import the script as shown below (Use go to the definition to see the script).
-You can specify an accelerogram file path and format ('nga' for NGA or 'esm' for ESM source formats).
+To run the example, import the script as shown below (to view the module, go to its definition).
 `from SGSIM.examples import how_to_run_model_with_example`
 More examples and instructions will be available soon.